Wednesday October 12, 2011

 Today we reshuffled the deck slightly – G. and Charlotte

 spent the morning at Grace Nursery and Primary School.
-G. worked with the younger and Charlotte continued with
+G. worked with the younger and Charlotte

 Rani, our cook, out did herself today.
 For lunch we had balloon bread, always a big